itschip/Select/README.md

 # Select

-A FiveM resuable list menu built with Lua and Svelte.
+A FiveM resuable list menu built with TypeScript and React.